Jim Schwartz: Early life

 Schwartz was born just outside Baltimore, Maryland, and attended Mount Saint Joseph High School, an all-male Catholic school, where he played football.
 Schwartz was a four-year letterman at linebacker for the Hoyas of Georgetown University, where he earned his degree in economics.
 He received Distinguished Economics Graduate honors at Georgetown and earned numerous honors in 1988, including Division III CoSIDA/GTE Academic All-America, All-America, and team captain.

 Coaching career

 Early coaching career

 Schwartz got his start in the NFL doing research for Bill Belichick on the Cleveland Browns staff in the mid-1990s.
 Schwartz served as the Tennessee Titans' defensive coordinator from 2001 to 2008.
 During his time with Tennessee, Schwartz was considered for several different NFL head coaching openings.
 He was a candidate for the San Francisco 49ers' head coaching position in 2005, but the job went to Mike Nolan.
 In January 2008, he interviewed for head coaching positions with the Washington Redskins, Miami Dolphins and Atlanta Falcons.
 Adam Schefter reported on January 15, 2009, that the Detroit Lions had decided to hire Schwartz as head coach.
-Defensive tackle Albert Haynesworth, who Schwartz led to stardom in Tennessee, would later call the coordinator a "mastermind" due to the success he found in his defensive schemes.
+Defensive tackle Albert Haynesworth, who Schwartz led to stardom in Tennessee, would later call the coordinator a "mastermind" due to the success Haynesworth found in Schwartz's defensive schemes.